PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 10 Plans.md

 - [ ] Encounter 1: *The Red Cloak Battalion
 - The raid is led by [[Statblocks#Hobgoblin Death Captain|Kazrak the Unyielding]] followed by a large mix of [[Statblocks#Human Guard|Guards]] and [[Statblocks#Orc Blitzer|Orc Blitzers]] from the *King's Swords*.
-- After d4 rounds in combat, the bomb inside th
+- After d4 rounds in combat, the bomb inside the warehouse explodes, triggering a **skill challenge** to escape.

 - [ ] Session End: *Name*
 - (possible cliffhanger)